StuPro-TOSCAna/TOSCAna/CONTRIBUTING.md

 ### How do I submit a Bug Report?

 - **Use a clear and descriptive title** for the issue to identify the problem.
-- **Include which OS you where using.** It is important to know on which os the CLI or Transformator are running.
+- **Include which OS you where using.** It is important to know on which OS the CLI or transformer are running.
 - **Identify which component produces the bug.**
 - **Describe exactly all the steps needed to reproduce** this bug in as many details as possible.
   This makes it easier for others to test if they can reproduce it.